 Don's output of creative work results in enjoyable, relevant images that present a positive, poetic interpretation of life.
 His portfolio of mixed-media artworks centers on the strength of the human spirit as it awakens in times of change and transition.
 Don’s artwork speaks as quietly as it does loudly… what may not be noticed upon initial viewing of his canvases slowly comes to the surface, allowing the viewer to share in the artist’s vision; that the journey is often more paramount than the destination.

 View a painting.
 Take an ARTVIBES online painting course.
 Be inspired.
 Get the scoop on a workshop.
-Order a custom artwork.
+Order a custom artwork or print.
 Imagine your ideas on canvas.
 Purchase an original.
 Take in the scope of my murals.
 Be creative.
 Contact